ridwansukri/VPC-with-CLI/launch-vpc-ec2-using-CLI.md

 ```
 # Launch Web Server from Public IP
-Wait until the Web Server 1 shows 2/2 checks passed in the Status check column in EC2 menu.
-If finished, copy the Public IPv4 address and paste the Public IPv4 address in new tab or new windows in browser, and press Enter.
+Wait until Web Server 1 shows 2/2 checks passed in the Status check column in the EC2 menu.
+If finished, copy the Public IPv4 address, paste the Public IPv4 address in a new tab or window in the browser, and press Enter.

 ![web-server](https://github.com/ridwansukri/VPC-with-CLI/blob/main/images/web-server.png "Web Server is launched")